sneaknz/fullpager/README.md

 	<script src="jquery.fullpager-combined.js"></script>

 The following HTML structure is used to set up the pages.
-Note that the body is used here as the overall container, but in theory you can also next the 'fp-page' items within another block element and use that as the base container.
-The 'fp-header' element is optional, and will be created automatically to contain the nav if left out, however you may want to include this so you can style a logo or other header elements etc.
+Note that the body is used here as the overall container, but in theory you can also nest the `.fp-page` items within another block element and use that as the base container.
+The `.fp-header` element is optional, and will be created automatically to contain the nav if left out, however you may want to include this so you can style a logo or other header elements etc.

 	<body>